EnterpriseDB/postgres-deployment/terraform/aws/README.md

 ### Steps

 * Items to consider:
-  * The Operating Systems Images ( CentOS7 and RHEL7 ) are supported across the following Google Cloud Locations: centralus, eastus, eastus2, westus, westcentralus, westus2, northcentralus and southcentralus
+  * The Operating Systems Images ( CentOS7 and RHEL7 ) are supported across the following AWS Regions: 'us-east-1', 'us-east-2', 'us-west-1'or 'us-west-2'
   * A minimum of 3 instances is recommended

 * The bash scripts utilized in the scripts have been tested on: